 - Sound and sensible underwriting standards must be established.
 Establish standardized, sound underwriting principles and products that provide the foundation for responsible, credit worthy borrowers to be able to achieve homeownership goals.
-For additional safety, these standards must also be applied to securities (MBSs), purchased for portfolio (to a limited extent). - The authority(s) should price loan products hold capital for portfolio assets or guarantees based on risk that is balanced with the public mission.
+For additional safety, these standards must also be applied to securities (MBSs), purchased for portfolio (to a limited extent). - The authority(s) should price loan products or guarantees based on risk.
 In addition, the new authority(s) must set standards for the MBS they guarantee that establish transparency and verifiability for loans within the MBSs. - Ensure solid, verifiable, current loan level data is available to investors that empowers and enables them to conduct their own risk analysis.
 There is a strong consensus among multiple market participants that solid loan level data is the essential foundation from which to rebuild the private mortgage security industry.
 Investors want to be empowered and enabled to conduct their own analysis.
-With properly structured loan level data the mortgage collateral supporting a regulated, securitized instrument will lead to a verifiable, current predictable instrument of cash flow and thus will attracting private capital. - The reformed authority(s) must have a separate legal identity from the federal government but serve a public purpose.
+With properly structured loan level data the mortgage collateral supporting aregulated, securitized instrument will lead to a verifiable, current predictable instrument of cash flow and thus will attracting private capital. - The reformed authority(s) must have a separate legal identity from the federal government but serve a public purpose.
 Unlike a federal agency, the authority(s) will have considerable political independence and be self-sustaining given the appropriate structure. - The new authority(s) should remain politically independent.
 Political independence of the authority(s) is mandatory for successful operation.
 CEOs should have fixed terms so they cannot be fired without cause, and they should not be allowed to lobby.
 Additionally, the authority(s) should be self-funded instead of receiving ongoing appropriations. - There must be strong oversight of the authority(s).
-The new authority(s) should be overseen by the Federal Housing Finance Agency (FHFA) or a successor agency that would make timely reports to allow for continual evaluation of the authority(s)' performance and adherence to the public mission. - Restore investor confidence and trust in the Representations and Warranties via the standardization of pooling and servicing contracts given by issuers of both the new authorities and private label securities.
-Standardization and enforceability of Representations and Warranties is imperative.
+The new authority(s) should be overseen by the Federal Housing Finance Agency (FHFA) or a successor agency that would make timely reports to allow for continual evaluation of the authority(s)' performance. - Restore investor confidence and trust in the Representations and Warranties via the standardization of pooling and servicing contracts.
+Standardization of Representations and Warranties is imperative.
 Pooling and Servicing Agreements (PSAs) must be simple with clear terms and definitions so they are easily understood by investors.
 They must have clear disclosures of any deviations from "Federal Best Practice Standards," clearly define "buy back" rules, and servicer operational policies must be consistent with their fiduciary duties to the investor. - The new system must allow for mortgages that are syndicated through explicitly government guaranteed mortgage-backed securities (MBS) to be assumable.
 When interest rates rise, especially in high cost areas, the availability of an assumable low rate mortgage on a property may become the most affordable source of financing for a qualified assuming buyer.